bbgdzxng1/interlace-detection-test-patterns/README.md

 >  Movie analyzed with 0 error.
 ```

-And GPAC/MP4Box can remux that MOV to an MP4.
-This is a true remux, not a rename.
+Workaround: GPAC/MP4Box can remux that mov to an mp4.
+This performs a true remux, not just a mov>mp4 rename.
 ```
 $ MP4Box -add ./test.mov -new ./test.mp4